kdjohnson/courses/README.md

 1. Install [yarn](https://yarnpkg.com/)
 2. Then, simply run `yarn start` from the base directory and it should open in your default browser

+## Running Go code
+1. Do a `go get` to install the golang postgresql driver
+2. Then `go run main.go` and the server will be started on port 8082

 ## Credits
 Thanks to [Brandon Powell](https://github.com/bpowell) for a lot of help with the Go code.